Osmel-dev/ITS-equipped-PB/README.md

 ## Content of Code Package

 The repository contains Matlab scripts and user-defined functions required to reproduce the numerical results in the article.
 To run the code, you need to install the latest version of the modeling framework CVX available at https://cvxr.com/cvx/download/.

-To run the code in the repository, you need to install the latest version of the modeling framework CVX available at https://cvxr.com/cvx/download/.
 Also we encourage the use of Mosek as it provides the most reliable results.

 For the results included in Figs. 6-8, we recommend the use of high-performance computing services as these may take hours if not days to complete on a normal computer.